4. Democracy and the Rule of Law

 Democracy and the Rule of Law

 Democracy is often described in terms of elections, representation, and majority decision-making.
-But elections alone do not make a system democratic.
+But elections alone do not create a functioning democracy.

-A democracy functions properly only when political power is exercised within a framework of law.
-That framework is known as the rule of law.
+A democratic system operates properly only when political power is exercised within a framework of law — the rule of law.

-At its core, democracy is a system in which authority ultimately derives from the people.
+At its core, democracy is a system in which authority ultimately comes from the people.

 This authority is exercised through:

 However, democratic authority is not unlimited.
-In a constitutional democracy, power is granted conditionally — subject to rules, procedures, and limits.
+In a constitutional democracy, power is exercised within a framework of rules, procedures, and limits.

 What the Rule of Law Means

-• Authority can be reviewed and challenged through courts
+• institutions are accountable to the law, and authority can be reviewed and challenged through courts

 Why Democracy Requires the Rule of Law

-The rule of law ensures that democratic decisions are not simply expressions of will, but actions taken within agreed boundaries.
+The rule of law ensures that democratic decisions operate within a framework of established rules.
+It:

 How the Rule of Law Is Maintained

-The rule of law is not enforced by a single institution.
-It is sustained through a system of roles and relationships.
+The rule of law is not upheld by a single institution.
+It is sustained through a system of roles and relationships across the constitutional framework.

 This includes:

-• the Legislature that make laws within constitutional limits
+• the legislature, which makes laws within constitutional limits

-• the Courts that interpret and apply the law independently
+• the courts, which interpret and apply the law independently

-• Independent bodies that provide oversight and accountability
+• independent bodies, which provide oversight and support accountability

 Why This Matters for Citizens